airu411/MC_ETHAVAX-M3_Project/README.md

 2. Under `Deploy & run transactions`, simply click on `Deploy`.
 If you scroll down a bit on that part of the Remix IDE, you will see the deployed contract.

-3. There are many functions that you may use.
+3. There are many functions that you may use as shown in figure [2](public/fig2.png).
 First, let's focus on the basic mint, burn, and transfer.
   3.1. `mint` - this takes two parameters: an address `_account` and uint256 `_value`.
 This is called when the contract is deployed to initialize the supply of tokens.
 Calling this again would add more tokens to `_account` by the amount in `_value`.
 It has a modifier of `onlyOwner` so that only the contract owner can add.
   3.2. `burn` - this takes one parameter: an uint256 `value`.This would reduce the total supply by the amount in `value`.
   3.3. `transfer` - this takes two parameters: : an address `to` and uint256 `value`.
 This would transfer `value` tokens to `to`.